AlambekG/telegramBot1/README.md

 # telegramBot1

-SIMPLE TELEGRAM BOT
+SIMPLE TELEGRAM BOT.
-Bot will think of some number and you should find the number that bot guessed.
+Bot thinks of some number and the user should find the number that bot guessed.

 #Telegram API